mtmk-ee/artemis-docs/pages/tutorials/cosmos/cosmos2.md

 In the code above, we attempt to find the agent named `other_agent` running on the node `cubesat`.
 You don't need to provide the node name; if the node name is omitted, then the node that our `agent` is running on will be used by default.

-> **_Note:_** the `static` keyword is used here.
+{% include note.html content="The `static` keyword is used here.
 This means that the variable `other_agent` will be initialized _only once_ when the function containing this variable is called.
 If this keyword was not included, the `FindAgent` function would be executed every time this code runs, and could possibly hang up your program (the default timeout is 2 seconds).
-Unless you know what you're doing, the `static` keyword should probably be used.
+Unless you know what you're doing, the `static` keyword should probably be used." %}

 After calling the `FindAgent` function, you should check whether or not the remote agent was found: